lilaflo/youtube-to-invidious/README.md

 ## How It Works

+1. Click the extension icon in your browser toolbar
-1. Scans all pages for YouTube iframes (youtube.com, youtube-nocookie.com)
+2. Extension scans the current page for YouTube iframes (youtube.com, youtube-nocookie.com)
-2. Adds floating button at top center of each video
+3. Adds floating button at top center of each detected video
-3. Button peeks from top, slides down on hover
+4. Button peeks from top, slides down on hover
-4. Click → Opens video on Invidious in new tab
+5. Click button → Opens video on Invidious in new tab

 ## Browser Support